donmarcolaureano/seattle_crime/README.md

 | 39B  | Operating/Promoting/Assisting Gambling  |
 | 64B  | Human Trafficking, Involuntary Servitude |
 | 39C  | Gambling Equipment Violations  |

+For more detailed information about each offense, the NIBRS process, and any other frequently asked questions please see the <a href="https://github.com/donmarcolaureano/seattle_crime/blob/main/Data/WA%20Uniform%20Crime%20Reporting%20Program%20NIBR%20codes.pdf"> Washington State Uniform Crime Reporting Program Handbook</a>